w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Optional ideas to teach the learning outcomes:

 * Show examples of different regions of web pages.
 Explain that the use of landmarks is needed for people to perceive such regions.
 Explain that defining landmarks is a designers' responsibility, whereas implementing such landmarks is a responsibility shared with the developer.
-* Show examples of interfaces where information is provided through vision only, such as those with icons to convey when a store is open or closed and those with visual cues only to communicate that a product is sold out.
+* Show examples of interfaces where information is provided through vision only, such as those with icons to convey when a form field is required.
 Explain that some people cannot rely on visual means to obtain information, so text is needed for them to understand the information provided.
 For references on how to complement information presented visually with text, see technique [G96: Providing textual identification of items that otherwise rely only on sensory information to be understood](https://www.w3.org/WAI/WCAG21/Techniques/general/G96.html).
 * Invite students to navigate a web page with appropriate focus indicators first, and then invite them to navigate a web page without focus indicators.
 Explain how focus indicators allow people using the keyboard only to determine where they are as they move through web pages and applications using the keyboard only.
 For reference on how to provide appropriate focus indicators, see technique [G149: Using user interface components that are highlighted by the user agent when they receive focus](https://www.w3.org/WAI/WCAG21/Techniques/general/G149.html).

-#### Ideas to Assess Knowledge
+#### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment:
+Optional ideas to assess knowledge:

 * Practical &mdash; Give students a web page and ask them to identify its regions and to define the appropriate landmarks for users to perceive such regions.
 Assess how students identify page regions and provide mechanisms for people to perceive such regions.
-* Practical &mdash: Give students examples of color alone used to provide information and ask them to provide text information and visual cues to supplement that information.
-Assess how students provide the necessary textual information and visual cues to supplement information provided exclusively with color.
+* Practical &mdash: Give students examples required form fields and ask them to provide text information and visual cues to indicate that they are required.
+Assess how students provide the necessary textual information and visual cues to supplement information.

 {% include excol.html type="end" %}